Types of Mayor

 The Mayor of Bristol is directly elected by the people of Bristol.
 The Mayor leads the council and its councillors, to provide services for the people of Bristol.

 Elections for the Mayor of Bristol are held every four years.
-The last election was in May 2016, when Marvin Rees was elected.
+The last election was on 6 May 2021, when Marvin Rees was re-elected.

 West of England Combined Authority Mayor

 The West of England Combined Authority (WECA) was established in February 2017.

 Dan Norris, of the Labour Party, was elected the WECA Mayor on Thursday 6 May 2021.

 The WECA is made up of three local authorities:

 North Somerset voted against the WECA.

 The WECA makes decisions for the region about: